A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: Abstract

 \section{Abstract}

-In this paper we study the Spectral Decomposition Theorem \cite{LM} and translate it to the quantum language through the Wigner Transform.
-We obtain a Quantum Version of The Spectral Decomposition Theorem that allows us to three things: First, to rank the levels of the \emph{Quantum Ergodic Hierarchy} \cite{0}.
+In this paper we study Spectral Decomposition Theorem \cite{LM} and translate it to quantum language by means of the Wigner transform.
+We obtain a quantum version of Spectral Decomposition Theorem (QSDT) which enables us to achieve three distinct goals: First, to rank Quantum Ergodic Hierarchy levels \cite{0, NACHOSKY MARIO}.
 Second, to analyze the classical limit in quantum ergodic systems and quantum mixing systems.
-And third, and maybe the most important feature, to find a relevant and simple connection between the first three levels of the quantum ergodic hierarchy (ergodic, exact and mixing) and the type of spectrum of the quantum systems in the classical limit.
+And third, and maybe most important feature, to find a relevant and simple connection between the first three levels of quantum ergodic hierarchy (ergodic, exact and mixing) and quantum spectrum.
+Finally, we illustrate the physical relevance of QSDT applying it to two examples: Microwave billiards \cite{stockmann, ste95} and a phenomenological Gamow model type \cite{Omnes1, Omnes2} .